Finite support of tensor products

 \section{Abstract}

-We determine the submodule of finite support of the tensor product of two modules $M$ and $N$ over a local ring and estimate its length in terms of $M$ and $N$.
-Also, we compute higher local cohomology modules of tensor products in a serial of nontrivial cases.
-As applications, we compute depth of tensor powers and present some freeness criteria.
+We determine the submodule of finite support of the tensor product of two modules $M$ and $N$ over a local ring, and estimate its length in terms of the properties of $M$ and $N$.
+In addition, we compute higher local cohomology modules of tensor products in a series of nontrivial cases.
+As applications, we calculate the depth of tensor powers and establish several criteria for freeness.